Codependency is a huge buzzword nowadays. Everywhere you turn there are people preaching about how to break the cycle of codependency.

 self-growth and mutual support is the key to happiness

-I have learned the importance of each of us being responsible for our own growth, while supporting and encouraging each other.
+I learned the importance of each of us being responsible for our own growth, while supporting and encouraging each other.
 Sure, there are things that I wish my husband would do differently.
 It is not my job to change him or to fix him.
 He is not a project or a little boy.
 He deserves to be treated as a man who can make his own choices.
 I have set clear boundaries of what I cannot except.
 My husband is aware of my boundaries.
 My choices are to accept and love him as he is or walk away if any issue is a deal breaker.

 I am the happiest I have been in a long time because I am now the source of my well-being.
 I am not a princess waiting to be rescued, nor am I a martyr trying to save everyone to the detriment of myself.
 Instead, I am focused on working on myself, and looking inward for love and compassion.
 That, in turn, allows me to be the best wife, mother, and person I can be.